FAQs for party leaders

 We are supported by local authorities throughout the country, and every year thousands of schools entrust PGL with the organisation and coordination of their curriculum-based adventure or adventure study courses.

-The Outdoor Education Advisers’ Panel (OEAP), which represents all advisers for school visits across every local authority area in England and Wales, and an increasing number of academy trusts, has stated that all authorities with OEAP membership recognise the Learning Outside the Classroom Quality Badge accreditation.
+The Outdoor Education Advisers’ Panel (OEAP), which represents all advisers for school trips across every local authority area in England and Wales, and an increasing number of academy trusts, has stated that all authorities with OEAP membership recognise the Learning Outside the Classroom Quality Badge accreditation.

 All of our adventure centres have been awarded the Learning Outside the Classroom Quality Badge.